 After working with dozens of service groups and organizations, we created this Quick Start Guide for Community Groups.
 In the guide, we answer common questions about Library costs, how to get support for a Little Free Library project, and more!

 Special Opportunities for Native American Communities

-This fall we are providing Native American communities, at no cost, 15 Little Libraries complete with installation materials and a year’s supply of books.
-We will open the application process in coming days; please check back or sign up below to receive notice when the application materials are ready.
+This fall we are providing Native American communities, at no cost, 36 Little Libraries complete with installation materials and books.
+If you know of a Native American community that would benefit from a Little Free Library, please apply here.
 This opportunity is made possible by Amerigroup, an Anthem company.
 All 36 recipients have been identified and the application is currently closed.

 Little Free Library is working to provide additional programming with our ATALM partners.
 We look forward to sharing details about those opportunities in the near future.

 The following notes summarize advice received from Duane Yazzie, a teacher-librarian who set up the Navajo Nation’s first official Little Free Library.